Grand Jury declines to indict Judge Lim

 “The injuries in the photograph of Judge Lim’s wife, that she sent to her friend in Washington, were some of the worst,” that he had seen in a domestic violence case, Browning said in the statement.

-“Because of the amount of evidence involved, particularly the recorded witness interviews, the case took approximately six hours to present to the grand jury,” he said.
+“Because of the amount of evidence involved, particularly the recorded witness interviews, the case took approximately 6 hours to present to the Grand Jury,” he said.

 “The GBI and defense counsel interviewed Judge Lim’s daughter, and she consistently maintained that her father did not strike his wife or cause her facial injuries,” Rubin said.
 “Judge Lim also passed a polygraph in which he was asked if he ever intentionally caused physical harm to his wife.”